 Owner Requested Euthanasia – We offer condolences to any pet owner going through this difficult time.
 We will euthanize a pet at the owner’s request by appointment.
-The procedure is $60.
-Communal cremation is an additional $15 and other charges may apply for medical supplies and private cremation services.
+The procedure is $60 and a communal cremation can be added for $20.
+A communal cremation on its own is $30.
+Other charges may apply for medical supplies and private cremation services.
 Please call 386-445-1814 for more information.
 For resources on pet loss counseling, please click here.

-Safekeeping – For pre-determined length of time, FHS will house and care for pets of owners who are in the hospital, incarcerated or residing in a domestic violence shelter.
+Safekeeping – FHS will house and care for pets of owners who are in the hospital, incarcerated or residing in a domestic violence shelter, for a predetermined length of time.
 Boarding or other fees may apply.

 Flagler Humane Society Thrift Store – Please visit our thrift store for bargains galore!
 Click here for more details.